 In addition to the time dedicated to teaching, law students have a class that meets twice a week in which they study the STREET Law text, design their curricula for their schools, and practice teaching.

 Miami STREET Law — which is modeled after the national STREET Law Program — was started in 2001.
 Law students initially began teaching law at two schools: Miami Senior High and the Palmer Trinity School.
 Since then, the STREET Law Program has expanded to more schools across Miami-Dade County.

-You can also watch former Director Karen Throckmorton discuss how the STREET Law Program provides experiential learning and benefits to Miami Law students as well as the South Florida community.
+You can also watch former Director Karen Throckmorton discuss how the program provides experiential learning and benefits to Miami Law students and the South Florida community.
 Watch video.

 Hear the personal story of 3L Rob Collins which inspired him to want to become a Street Lawyer.

 For ideas on how to positively impact a teen's life through STREET LAW, listen to 3L Nico Pelleya's ideas on pertinent topics and the challenges and rewards of being a Street Lawyer.